 With military service compulsory, for men and women alike, all Israelis have stories to share about their time in the IDF.
-Writing at The Times of Israel, Josefin Dolsten tells us about an America-born Israeli photographer who spent five years with female soldiers in IDF combat units in order to share their unique experiences:
+Writing at The Times of Israel, Josefin Dolsten tells us about an America-born Israeli photographer who spent five years with Israeli female soldiers in IDF combat units in order to share their unique experiences:

-Women served as combat soldiers during Israel’s War of Independence, when the fledgling country needed all the fighters it could get.
+Israeli female soldiers served as combat soldiers during Israel’s War of Independence, when the fledgling country needed all the fighters it could get.
 But following the 1948 war, it took half a century before they were allowed back in combat.

 Since the late 1990s, when some units started allowing female recruits, the number of women serving in combat has rapidly increased.

 Last summer saw a record 1,000 female combat soldiers inducted.

 Debbie Zimelman, a US-born photographer who has lived in Israel for 30 years, spent five years with young women serving in 20 combat units to capture their experiences…